shehanD2004/shehanD2004/README.md

 **About Me:**

 I'm  passionate Software Engineering undergraduate focused on building real-world applications.
-I’m currently learning Java, Spring Boot, and web development, with growing interests in AI, digital electronics, and mathematics.
+I’m currently learning Java, Spring Boot, and web development, with growing interests in AI, digital electronics.
 I enjoy working on projects that solve real problems and exploring how technology can create value.

-> I'm currently exploring the intersection of backend development with Spring Boot and building dynamic front-end experiences using React.
-I'm also keen on leveraging Python for data analysis and automation tasks.